BluePigeonProject/blue-pigeon/README.md

 The file name verification logic resides in `com.csg.bluepigeon.util.EncryptionManager`and can be customized accordingly.

-*Developer note: Actually, a sender MAC address verification would be the most ideal, but we went with the file name verification instead as it would be difficult to determine the victim’s Bluetooth MAC address in advance.*
+*Developer note: Actually, a sender MAC address verification would be the most ideal, but we went with file name verification instead as it would be difficult to determine the victim’s Bluetooth MAC address in advance.*

 ### 2. Replay Attack Prevention

 Another avenue of attack would be via replay attacks.
 An adversary in the vicinity could potentially sniff the communication traffic and obtain a file name that was previously accepted.
-He could then attempt to reuse/”replay” the file name and send a rogue file transfer request to Blue Pigeon.
+They could then attempt to reuse/”replay” the file name and send a rogue file transfer request to Blue Pigeon.
 Similarly, a large-enough rogue file transfer could induce a temporary DoS against the setup.

 To mitigate against this, file names will not be allowed to be reused.
 Blue Beak will ensure that the incoming file name has not been consumed before (by polling the `/sdcard/blue_pigeon/backup` folder).

-In this base repo, the `rand` component of the filename is 32 hexadecimal digits/16 bytes long, which provides a collision rate of about 1 in 2^128 (trivial calculation, assuming good randomness)
+In this base repo, the `rand` component of the filename is 32 hexadecimal digits/16 bytes long, which provides a collision rate of about 1 in 2^128 (trivial calculation, assuming good randomness).

 The collision thresholds can be adjusted by customizing the filename structure and the verification scheme.
-The codes reside in `com.csg.bluepigeon.util.EncryptionManager`.
+The relevant codes reside in `com.csg.bluepigeon.util.EncryptionManager`.